Writing Rubric Self-Assessment: How to Teach Students to Use One

 What is a Writing Rubric?

 A rubric is a standard set of expectations for a writing assignment.
-These are often used in high school and college courses, but we can introduce their use in elementary school as well.
+These are often used in high school and college courses, but you can introduce their use in elementary school as well.

 Why use Writing Rubrics?